 The EEA comprises the Member States of the EU plus Iceland, Norway and Liechtenstein.
 At present, entities of a charitable nature established in these countries are effectively recognised as charities for UK tax purposes.

 No attempt has been made here to discuss the differences between the laws applicable to foreign charities and the different meanings of 'charity' in other countries.

 Historically, ‘charity’ was defined in the UK tax legislation to mean a body or trust established for charitable purposes only.
 The legislation did not, on the face of it, say anything about where a charity must be established to qualify as such.
-Nor did it expressly state which law applies to determine whether the purposes of the body or trust are
+Nor did it expressly state which law applies to determine whether the purposes

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login

 Why capital losses are importantCapital losses are usually set against the capital gains that arise in the same year as the loss, reducing the total taxable gains for that year.
 Losses not used in this fashion are normally carried forward to be set against the next available gains.However, in

 This guidance note provides an overview of the partial exemption de minimis rules.
 This note should be read in conjunction with the Partial exemption overview guidance note.
 If a business incurs an insignificant amount of input tax which is associated with exempt supplies (exempt input tax), it may